kubadoPL/Discord-Bot-Launcher-Manager/README.md

 - Automatically extract and organize bot files.
 - Start multiple bots in parallel while handling logging and errors.
 - Gracefully stop all bots on exit.
+- Update Bot that recieved new pushed commit

 ## Requirements
 - Python 3.x